chaficnajjar/21st-century-pong/README.md

 Pong clone
 =============

-Pong clone written in C++ with SDL 2.0.
+Pong clone for Linux written in C++ with SDL 2.0.

 ![Screenshot](https://cloud.githubusercontent.com/assets/1498164/5608125/295a3186-9481-11e4-968b-04987a925a93.png)